nightscout/nightscout.github.io/docs/update/migrate_heroku.md

 #### Connection string

 Now find and edit the `MONGO_CONNECTION` variable (click the pen to edit it)

+!!!Warning "Do not modify the `MONGO_COLLECTION` variable that should remain set to `entries`"

 Paste the resulting string and click `Save changes`